-The cheapest flight to Oradea you can get by boooking 27 days before departure.
+For the cheapest flights to Oradea book 27 days before departure.

 The most popular airlines on the route Milan - Oradea: Ryanair (FR), BMI Regional (BM), Air France (AF).

-The cheapest flights you can book on the route Bergamo Orio al Serio (BGY) - Oradea Intl Airport (OMR).
+The cheapest flights are on the route Bergamo Orio al Serio (BGY) - Oradea Intl Airport (OMR).

 Direct flights last about 1h 50min.